Incidents Don’t Exist in a Vacuum

-Unify Privacy Incident Management
+Unify Incident Management

 Team members from a variety of departments can easily interact with their aspect of an incident that is directly relevant to their discipline and responsibilities.

 Access to Impacted Teams

-By streamlining the escalation and reporting process of privacy incidents, Incident Dimensions increases operational efficiency for all impacted teams.
+By streamlining the escalation and reporting process of incidents, Incident Dimensions increases operational efficiency for all impacted teams.

 When personal data is compromised, privacy incident management must become a multi-functional effort spanning all functional areas working quickly to mitigate the business risks of a potential data breach.